-Like a Local: In Kona, stop at Kamakana Playground with your kids before heading over to the Kona Farmers Market to devour fresh coconuts and mangoes.
+Like a Local: In Kona, stop at Kamakana Playground with your kids before heading over to the Kona Farmers Market to devour fresh dragon fruit, coconuts, and mangoes.

 Contributor: Josefa Abdelnour

 Accommodations: Kolea at Waikoloa Beach Resort

 Activities: ‘Akaka Falls State Park, Anaeho’omalu Bay, Ānuenue Playground, Dolphin Quest, Fair Wind Big Island Ocean Guides, Hāpuna Beach State Park, Hawaiian Style Cafe, Hilo, Hilton Waikaloa Village, Kahaluʻu Beach Park, Kamakana Playground, Kealakekua Bay State Historical Park, Kona, Kona Farmers Market, Pana’ewa Rainforest Zoo, Waikola Beach Resort, Waimea

 Journal Entry: On a recent trip to Hawaii’s Big Island, my kids were content to sit in our rented condo and occasionally hit the pool.
 If I was really lucky, they would venture just beyond the pool for a walk on the beach at Anaeho’omalu Bay, better known as A’Bay, a beautiful white sand beach at the Waikola Beach Resort.
 Getting them to that beach the first night took much coaxing and promises of ghost crab sightings, but when they finally agreed to go, they loved it.
 The lure, I realized in retrospect, was the playground situated directly on the sandy beach just several feet from the shore.
 And I would use the lure of a good playground as bait for exploring the rest of the Big Island throughout our vacation.